gitawego/work-note/linux.md

 note

-- use `--gtk-version=4` to resolve Chinese input issue
+- use `--gtk-version=4` to resolve Chinese input issue.
+- if chrome/edge is having issue to enable hardware acceleration, try to remove the flag `--ozone-platform-hint=auto`.

 ### flatpak softwares